matryx/nanome-docs/docs/mara/features.md

 ### Chat Input
 <vimg src="mara/chat-input.png" />
 Along with natural language, prompts can be augmented with files, or a SMILES can be drawn using a Ketcher chemical structure editor.

 - Hexagon button opens the chemical structure drawing tool

 - Upload buttons opens a file picker to select files to upload

+(December 2024) MAE, MOE, and PSE session files can also be uploaded to a chat prompt.

 ## Data Table
 With the MARA data table, you can perform a variety of tasks to analyze and manipulate your data.